Radhikag19/SIH-25/README.md

 - Try refreshing the page
 - Check if folium and streamlit-folium are properly installed

+**Chatbot Not Working**
+- Verify your Groq API key is correctly set (see setup instructions above)
+- Check that the API key is valid and active
+- Ensure you have remaining API quota
+- If using environment variable, restart your terminal/command prompt after setting it

 ### Error Messages
 - **"Missing latitude or longitude columns"**: Data format issue, try different date range
 - **"Error fetching data"**: Network or API issue, check connection and try again
+- **"⚠️ Groq API key not configured"**: Set up your Groq API key following the installation instructions

 ## 📚 Dependencies